lzzhaha/SO_MTL_Code/README.md

 # SO_MTL_Code
-Code for SO MTL project.
-See the Commands.txt and in-line comments about the usage.
+Code of the proposed model in the SO MTL project.

+Usage: see the Commands.txt file and comments within the soure code.

+Library Requirements:

+1. Python 3.7
+2. torch 1.4.0
+3. dgl-cu90 0.4.3.post2